Corporate Power of Attorney

 What is a Corporate Power of Attorney?

-Corporate Power of Attorney (CPOA) is a legal document that gives someone the legal authority to act on your behalf and look after your affairs in the event that you are unable to do so.
+A corporate power of attorney is a legal document that allows a company to delegate decision-making power to another party.
+Businesses use a corporate POA to authorize individuals or entities to handle financial, legal, or administrative matters if they are unable to do so.
 Section 124 of the Corporations Act authorises companies to appoint attorneys, whether individuals or other bodies corporate, both in and outside of Australia.

 Why should my company appoint a Corporate Power of Attorney?